tglucksmann/buybitcoinworldwide.github.io/_posts/2015-12-12-tuur-bitcoin-price-1000.md

 Demeester stated that traditional market volatility and increased interest in Bitcoin as a speculative asset could create demand for bitcoins.
 Demeester went on to say that Bitcoin's block halving could be another reason for a price increase.

-> The block reward halving of summer 2016, which will cut the Bitcoin money supply down from about 10% to about 50% per annum."
+> The block reward halving of summer 2016, which will cut the Bitcoin money supply down from about 10% to about 50% per annum.

 ## What is Bitcoin?